hschh86/dgx505-dump-tools/documents/DGX505Midi.md

 This message is transmitted after the GM System ON as part of the initial dump.

 #### XG All Parameter Reset

 `F0 43 1n 4C 00 00 7F 00 F7`

 Not documented in the manual, YAMAHA proprietary XG Parameter Change message.

 This seems to behave like GM System ON, except it additionally resets MIDI Master Tuning to default.
 Still doesn't seem to affect the internal MSB thing or LOCAL.

+### Other Messages

+#### Voice Variation Level

+Control 94: `Bn 5E vv`

+This control is not actually implemented by the DGX-505, but is present in recorded User Song tracks.
+It is an effect send level control, like Chorus and Reverb levels; in the full Yamaha XG it is the Variation effect.

+* In the User Songs it has value 0: `Bn 5E 00`

+#### Polyphonic Aftertouch Message (Octave)

+In general, Polyphonic Aftertouch messages are of the form `An kk vv`, meant for communicating the pressure of the key after it is pressed.
+The DGX-505 does not support this functionality.

+However, a message of the form `An 00 vv` can be found in the User Song tracks.
+This  indicates the octave offset for the channel, with `40` being ±0.
+(See the [Bulk Dump Format document](./BulkDumpFormat.md) for more details.)

+## The Initial Send

+The Initial Send function outputs a bunch of messages over the MIDI interface, to set the state of the connected MIDI devices to that of the DGX-505's panel settings.

+It is also useful for initialising the DGX-505's MIDI-input tone generator to the panel settings, when we connect the DGX-505 MIDI back on itself.
+Unfortunately, the DGX-505 does not recieve messages during the Initial Send, so this cannot be accomplished if the DGX-505's virtual ports are simply connected to each other; in order to reset the tone generator to the panel settings a delay on the echo is required (eg. by recording the initial send and playing it back immediately afterwards).

+What is sent over the Initial Send depends on whether Song or Style is active, as well as the settings Keyboard Out, Style Out and Song Out.
+Only the channels for which MIDI output is activated are reset by the Initial Send.

+The contents of the Initial Send are as follows.

+First, the whole system is reset:

+* GM System ON
+* XG System ON

+Then, the master parameters:

+* MIDI Master Tuning
+* Reverb Type
+* Chorus Type

+If Song Out is ON and song output is possible, we then get the following settings for channels `3` through `7`, a channel at a time:

+* Bank / Program, consisting of
+  - Bank MSB
+  - Bank LSB
+  - Program Change
+* Pitch Bend Range, consisting of
+  - RPN MSB: `00`
+  - RPN LSB: `00`
+  - Data Entry MSB
+* RPN is then set to null:
+  - RPN MSB: `7F`
+  - RPN LSB: `7F`
+* Voice Reverb Level
+* Voice Chorus Level
+* Voice Volume
+* Voice Pan
+* Pedal Sustain
+* Modulation Wheel
+* Expression
+* Harmonic Content
+* Release Time
+* Attack Time
+* Brightness
+* Pitch Bend

+If Song Out and/or Style Out are ON and output is possible, we have settings for channels `8` through `F`, again a channel at a time but with different settings and in a different order:

+* Voice Volume
+* Modulation Wheel
+* Voice Pan
+* Expression
+* Voice Reverb Level
+* Voice Chorus Level
+* Harmonic Content
+* Release Time
+* Attack Time
+* Brightness
+* Bank / Program, consisting of
+  - Bank MSB
+  - Bank LSB
+  - Program Change
+* Pitch Bend Range, consisting of
+  - RPN MSB: `00`
+  - RPN LSB: `00`
+  - Data Entry MSB
+* Channel Fine Tuning, consisting of
+  - RPN MSB: `00`
+  - RPN LSB: `01`
+  - Data Entry MSB
+* Channel Coarse Tuning, consisting of
+  - RPN MSB: `00`
+  - RPN LSB: `01`
+  - Data Entry MSB
+* RPN is then set to null:
+  - RPN MSB: `7F`
+  - RPN LSB: `7F`
+* Pitch Bend

+Finally, if Keyboard Out is ON, we have settings for the Main, Dual and Split voices on channels `0`, `1`, and `2`.
+These settings aren't done a channel at a time but a setting at a time, so first with `0`, then `1`, then `2`, then on to the next setting (with the Bank / Program and Pitch Bend Range done in proper groups, treated as a single setting for this purpose):

+* Bank / Program, consisting of
+  - Bank MSB
+  - Bank LSB
+  - Program Change
+* Voice Volume
+* Voice Pan
+* Voice Reverb Level
+* Voice Chorus Level
+* Pitch Bend Range, consisting of
+  - RPN MSB: `00`
+  - RPN LSB: `00`
+  - Data Entry MSB
+* Pitch Bend
+* Release Time

+Interestingly, the RPN for these channels doesn't get set to null.